 Do we need notification history?

-- User can view past notifications
+- User can view past notifications.

-- Search and filter capabilities
+- Search and filter features.

-- Read/unread status
+- Read/unread status.

 -